Vocabulary

 Trashy (adj) — having low quality or value.
 Trashy Bollywood movies.

-Pin down (phr v) — here: to find the source of reason of something.
+Pin down (phr v) — here: to find the source of reason for something.
 It is difficult to pin down the exact reason for your academic failures.

 Appeal (n) — quality that makes something or someone interesting and attractive.
 I could never understand Dubai as a holiday destination – the climate just isn’t right for me.